 by Mike Ratliff

-1 King Nebuchadnezzar to all peoples, nations, and languages, that dwell in all the earth: Peace be multiplied to you!
-2 It has seemed good to me to show the signs and wonders that the Most High God has done for me.
+1 Nebuchadnezzar the king to all the peoples, nations, and men of every language that live in all the earth: “May your peace abound!
+2 It has seemed good to me to declare the signs and wonders which the Most High God has done for me.

-and his dominion endures from generation to generation.
-(Daniel 4:1-3 ESV)
+And His dominion is from generation to generation.
+Daniel 4:1-3 (NASB)

 The deepest, widest blind spot that most professing Christians have is that they are convinced their religion pleases God.
 Pride disguises itself in many different ways.
 One that I have noticed in most professing Christians is a form of self-righteousness that sees their religion as making them so well-pleasing to God that anyone who is not part of their denomination or church could not possibly be right with God.
 Pragmatism springs from a desire by spiritually blind Christian leaders to mimic what other “successful” preachers or pastors do to grow their congregations or baptize huge numbers of converts.
 When these manipulating processes seem to work the first result is deeper spiritual blindness.
 Why?
 Idolatry always produces spiritual blindness.
 This blindness keeps those in it deceived into believing a lie.
 What lie?
 The lie is that God is not totally sovereign and needs their help to further the Kingdom.
 Their religious efforts may appear to “work,” but since the results are the fruit of fleshly methods and the works of men they only lead to cultivating pride.
 However, we must remember that God is Sovereign.